How to Buy Travel Insurance After Departure (2023)

 • You don’t need to pay upfront for medical expenses—contact them to take care of payment.
 This only works if you go to an emergency room first though (not direct to a doctor’s clinic).

-• There’s a dedicated app with a doctor available for 24-hour online chat (we found this really useful when Simon had a minor health issue).
+• There’s a dedicated app with a doctor available for 24-hour online chat (we found this really useful a couple of times when Simon had minor health issues).

 This is much more expensive than other options for younger age groups, but for over 50s travelling to the US, it becomes significantly cheaper than SafetyWing.

-They also have a Basic policy for some nationalities, which is cheaper if you don’t need cancellation cover or mind an excess of $250.
+They also have a Basic policy for some nationalities, which is cheaper if you don’t need cancellation cover or mind a small excess.

 Click here to get a Heymondo quote (with a 5% discount for Never Ending Voyage readers).